confusingstraw/JortPob/README.md

 3. Copy the file "settings.example.json" and rename it to "settings.json".
 This is an untracked file for personal settings.

-4. 4.Install ModEngine3 with the installer: https://www.nexusmods.com/eldenringnightreign/mods/213?tab=description
+4. Install ModEngine3 with the installer: https://www.nexusmods.com/eldenringnightreign/mods/213?tab=description

-5. 5.Make a new file called `elden-scrolls.me3` and in the same folder make a `mods` folder, open it in a text editor and use this profile.
+5. Make a new file called `elden-scrolls.me3` and in the same folder make a `mods` folder, open it in a text editor and use this profile.
 ```
 profileVersion = 'v1'
 [[supports]]